M-Husnain-Ali/Dice-Counter-Machine/README.md

 - Thanks to all contributors who have helped with testing and improvements
 - Special thanks to the mechanical equipment development team
+- LogicWorks team for providing the circuit simulation platform

 ---
 *Last Updated: March 2024*